Lucas3oo/top-50-tools-and-libs/README.md

 Read the config properties from a central location instead of having ENV-vars or configuration files.
 Works with e.g. Spring Boot.
 Particulary useful when you run Spring in as a contiainer and you need to have configuration externalized.
 * https://docs.aws.amazon.com/systems-manager/latest/userguide/parameter-store-working-with.html
 * Spring cloud AWS and Parameter store: https://docs.spring.io/spring-cloud-aws/docs/2.2.3.RELEASE/reference/html/#integrating-your-spring-cloud-application-with-the-aws-parameter-store

+### Azure App Confgiuration
+Same as AWS Parameter Store but for Azure.
+Has support for Spring.
+In fact it seems Microsoft does all the Azure-Spring integration libs themself as compared to the AWS support in Spring which is community driven.

 ### AWS X-Ray
 Distributed tracing framwork for your app to see how the app is interacting with AWS services and other custom services.